lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

 In addition, the following two environment variables are set for every script plugin:
   * GOPHER\_USER - the username of the user who spoke to the robot
   * GOPHER\_CHANNEL - the channel the user spoke in (empty string indicates a direct message)

+## Reserved Commands
+The first argument to a plugin script is the **command**.
+In addition to the `configure` command, which instructs a plugin to dump it's default configuration to standard out, the following commands are reserved:
+* `init` - After starting the connector and on reload, the robot will call external plugins with a command argument of `init`.
+Since all environment variables for the robot are set at that point, it would be possible to e.g. save a robot data structure that could be loaded and used in a cron job.
+* `authorize` - The plugin should check authorization for the user and return `Success` or `Fail`
+* `elevate` - The plugin should perform additional authentication for the user and return `Success` or `Fail`
+* `event` - This command is reserved for future use with e.g. user presence change & channel join/leave events
+* `catchall` - Plugins with `CatchAll: true` will be called for commands directed at the robot that don't match a command plugin.
+Normally these are handled by the compiled-in `help` plugin, but administrators could override that setting and provide their own plugin with `CatchAll: true`.
+Note that having multiple such plugins is probably a bad idea.

 # Plugin Types and Calling Events